 It starts with a confined dive where the instructor reviews what you learned in class and ensures that you most importantly know how to properly breathe, communicate, equalize and also assist if someone encounters underwater issues.

 That same day we headed out to dive an area near the Barrier Reef – it was a short dive grazing the coral gardens but oh how spectacular it was!
 I reassuringly told myself that being underwater is definitely worth the half day of video tutorials.

 The final day we headed out to dive the Hol Chan Marine Reserve and Shark Ray Alley.
 Since it’s a protected park, the aquatic life there is bountiful and remarkable!
 In addition to the variety of multi-colored fishes that surrounded us, I spotted a Goliath grouper feeding on a spiny lobster, numerous eagle rays, three huge sea turtles that kept swimming next to me and a barracuda gazed into my face twice!

-At the end of the day, returning to the dock I realised that this was just the beginning of my diving adventures.
-On my next trip to Ambergris Caye, look out the Great Blue Hole!
+At the end of the day, returning to the dock I realized that this was just the beginning of my diving adventures.
+On my next trip to Ambergris Caye, I would dive as many sites as possible.